 Frequently Asked Questions: SUNY Cortland Tobacco-free Policy1

-1. When does SUNY Cortland’s tobacco-free policy go into effect?
+1. When did SUNY Cortland’s tobacco-free policy go into effect?

-Recognizing that success depends on adequate preparation, a transition time in excess of one year was built into the implementation plan, so that SUNY Cortland would be a 100 percent tobacco-free campus on Jan.
+Recognizing that success depends on adequate preparation, a transition time in excess of one year was built into the implementation plan, so that SUNY Cortland could become a 100 percent tobacco-free campus Jan.
 1, 2013.

 2. What is the tobacco-free policy at SUNY Cortland?